 The Project Success Program matches graduate students with USF students who are in need of additional and continued academic support during the year.
-Participants are referred to The Learning Center by campus partners, including the Center for Academic & Student Achievement (CASA), Student Disability Services (SDS), and the Athletics Department.
+Participants are referred to The Learning Center by campus partners, including the Center for Academic & Student Achievement (CASA) and Student Disability Services (SDS).

-For more information, please stop by The Learning Center in Gleeson Library, Room G03 (Lower Level) or contact PS Program Staff at 415-422-2518 or firstname.lastname@example.org.
+For more information, please contact PS Program Staff at email@example.com.

 Project Success is a long-standing tradition in The Learning Center.
 This program pairs graduate students with USF students who are in need of additional and continued academic support during the year.
 Students who participate commit to making adjustments in their academic routines and approaches.
 Project Success Coaches work individually with students on a weekly, regularly-scheduled basis.
 They partner with students to tailor their support and accountability methods, aiming to develop study skills and positive academic behaviors, including (but not limited to) time management, prioritization, note-taking, test-taking, critical reading, college-level writing, and goal-setting.
 Extensive training and resources are provided to Project Success Coaches.